Biological response modifier: Natural BRMs

 Extracts from some medicinal mushrooms are natural biological response modifiers.
+Some examples of such include polysaccharide krestin (PSK) and polysaccharide peptide (PSP) extracted from the fruiting bodies of T. versicolor known as turkey tail mushrooms.

 Manufacturing

 Genetically engineered cell cultures in pharmaceutical labs produce the biologics.

 History

 Biologics are the second generation of biopharmaceutical products.
 The first generation were the biopharmaceutical products which could be extracted from organisms without biotechnology from the Information Age, such as blood for transfusion, early insulin extracted from animals, and vaccines from eggs.

 When biologic drugs became available they led to significant changes in the management of various autoimmune diseases.

 Society and culture

 Term

 The term "biologic therapy" is nonspecific, and can refer to any biopharmaceutical medication.
 However, many sources use the term to refer to immunotherapy treatments.

 The explanation for this is that while "biologic" or "biopharmaceutical" refers to the chemical composition of medications which might be used to treat a range of medical conditions, when the term "biologic" became popular, many biologic medications available provided immunosuppression.